12 Best Character Reference Letter Samples (Written for Friend)

 Include specific examples

 For every highlighted quality or trait, provide a real-life example that clearly demonstrates the applicant’s ability to use it.
 You can talk about how the candidate used the traits to help you or another person.
-Mention the applicant’s voluntary works, life goals they have achieved, and support they offer to others.
+Mention the applicant’s voluntary work, life goals they have achieved, and support they offer to others.
 You can try to match the examples with the roles and responsibilities associated with the job position.

 Jane is a friendly neighbor and is known to help people whenever she can.
-She takes up roles during community events.
+She takes on roles during community events.
 Jane is also our homeowner’s association treasurer and has been for the second year now.
 She is devoted to any position she is given and spends long hours to make sure plans go as intended.

 The improvement you have seen

-Next, talk about the improvement or growth you have observed in the applicant throughout the period you have known them.
-For example, declare how they have matured in making better decisions, handling difficult situations, etc. reiterate that they are committed to becoming even better people personally and professionally.
+Declare how they have matured in making better decisions, handling difficult situations, etc. reiterate that they are committed to becoming even better people personally and professionally.

 Having known Jerry since he was a teenager, I have seen him mature in his decision-making and become a responsible individual who takes the initiative at work and in his personal life.
 It has been an honor to watch him become the esteemed accountant he is today, and I believe he has the potential to become even better.

-With that being said, I sure do hope you will consider Mrs. Smith for the vacant position as she is able and qualified to take up the role.
+With that being said, I sure do hope you will consider Mrs. Smith for the vacant position, as she is able and qualified to take up the role.
 I’m available for further queries at 114-3299-050.
 Thank you.

 Sign